C2SM/c2sm.github.io/docs/models/icon/large_use_cases.md

 Follow the step-by-step guide in [How to add experiments to a buildbot list :material-open-in-new:](https://gitlab.dkrz.de/icon/wiki/-/wikis/How-to-setup-new-test-experiments-for-buildbot#how-to-add-experiments-to-a-buildbot-list){:target="_blank"} to add your test case to the checksuite.
 Start with the `checksuite_modes` for the mpi and nproma tests (`'nm'`) for the machine you are testing on.

 We recommend you to do out-of-source builds for CPU and GPU so that you can have two compiled versions of ICON in the same repository.
-Therefore, you simply need to create to folders in the the ICON root folder (e.g. `nvhpc_cpu` and `nvhpc_cpu`) and copy the folders `config` and `scripts` from the root folder into it:
+Therefore, you simply need to create two folders in the the ICON root folder (e.g. `nvhpc_cpu` and `nvhpc_cpu`) and copy the folders `config` and `scripts` from the root folder into it:

 ```bash
 mkdir nvhpc_cpu